triestpa/Open-Cryptochat/README.md

 ## 3 - Crypto Web Worker

-Encryption operations tend to be computationally intensive processes.
+Cryptographic operations tend to be computationally intensive.
 Since Javascript is single-threaded, doing these operations on the main UI thread will cause the browser to freeze for a few seconds.

-Wrapping the operations in a promise will not help, since promises are for managing asynchronous operations on a single-thread, and do not provide any performance benefit for computationally intensive tasks.
+> Wrapping the operations in a promise will not help, since promises are for managing asynchronous operations on a single-thread, and do not provide any performance benefit for computationally intensive tasks.

 In order to keep the application performant, we will use a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) to perform cryptographic computations on a separate browser thread.

-In order to perform strong asymmetric RSA encryption within the browser, we'll be using the [JSEncrypt](https://github.com/travist/jsencrypt), a reputable Javascript RSA implementation originating from Stanford.
+We'll be using [JSEncrypt](https://github.com/travist/jsencrypt), a reputable Javascript RSA implementation originating from Stanford.
 Using JSEncrypt, we'll create a few helper functions for encryption, decryption, and key pair generation.

 ### 3.0 - Create Web Worker To Wrap the JSencrypt Methods

 Add a new file called `crypto-worker.js` in the `public` directory.
-This file will store our WebWorker code in order to perform encryption operations on a separate browser thread.
+This file will store our web worker code in order to perform encryption operations on a separate browser thread.

 ```javascript
 self.window = self // This is required for the jsencrypt library to work within the web worker